sindresorhus/atom-editorconfig/readme.md

 We would be happy to hear from you -- [please report any feedback, issues or ideas](https://github.com/sindresorhus/atom-editorconfig/issues/new).
 Thank you! :gift_heart:

+> :gift_heart: We thank our [contributors](https://github.com/sindresorhus/atom-editorconfig/graphs/contributors) for their amazing work to make Atom support editorconfig!

 ## License